Newbrict/obsidian-obligator/README.md

 ![](example/nested_dates.png)

-If you create a nested structure like this, you probably do not want to use the archive function.
-If for some reason you still do, make sure the file name is unique because the archive function does not respect the directory structure from the date format, it will flatten everything into the archive directory.
+The archive function will not delete directories if you use this in combination with a nested directory structure.
+I suggest only using a nested structure for the archive date format.

 ### Template macros
  * {{date}}, {{time}}, and {{title}} work as they normally would.